-Compensation and related expenses increased \$73.4 million, or 20.5%, for the year ended December 31, 2019 compared to the year ended December 31, 2018.
-The increase related to new partner firms was approximately \$17.6 million.
-The balance of the increase of \$55.8 million was due to an increase of \$81.9 million in salaries and related expense, in part the result of a full period of expense recognized during the year ended December 31, 2019 for partner firms acquired and partner firm-level acquisitions during the year ended December 31, 2018 and partner firm-level acquisitions during the year ended December 31, 2019.
-The increase was offset in part by a decrease of \$26.1 million in non-cash compensation expense primarily related to the recognition of expenses associated with the modification and vesting of certain Focus LLC common units and incentive units during the year ended December 31, 2018 that occurred in connection with the IPO and Reorganization transactions.
+Compensation and related expenses increased \$44.7 million, or 10.4%, for the year ended December 31, 2020 compared to the year ended December 31, 2019.
+The increase related to new partner firms was approximately \$3.8 million.
+Non-cash equity compensation increased \$4.0 million primarily from incentive units granted in 2019.
+The balance of the increase of \$36.9 million was due to an increase in salaries and related expense, in part the result of a full period of expense recognized during the year ended December 31, 2019 and partner firm-level acquisitions during the year ended December 31, 2019 and partner firm-level acquisitions during the year ended December 31, 2020.

-Management fees increased \$72.0 million, or 30.9%, for the year ended December 31, 2019 compared to the year ended December 31, 2018.
-The increase related to the new partner firms was approximately \$26.2 million.
+Management fees increased \$44.8 million, or 14.7%, for the year ended December 31, 2020 compared to the year ended December 31, 2019.
+The increase related to the new partner firms was approximately \$8.9 million.
 Management fees are variable and a function of earnings during the period.
-The balance of the increase of \$45.8 million was due to the increase in earnings during the year ended December 31, 2019 compared to the year ended December 31, 2018, in part the result of a full period of earnings recognized during the year ended December 31, 2019 for partner firms acquired and partner firm-level acquisitions during the year ended December 31, 2018, and new partner promotions and partner firm-level acquisitions during the year ended December 31, 2019.
+The balance of the increase of \$35.9 million was due to the increase in earnings during the year ended December 31, 2020 compared to the year ended December 31, 2019, in part the result of a full period of earnings recognized during the year ended December 31, 2020 for partner firms acquired and partner firm-level acquisitions during the year ended December 31, 2019, and partner firm-level acquisitions during the year ended December 31, 2020.